Emily the Strange: In other media

 Rob Reger designed and included the Emily the Strange cartoon in a 12-page foldout booklet for the album BatBox by Miss Kittin in 2008.

-Since 2000, Rob Reger has been trying to make a feature film adaptation of Emily.
-In 2005, it was reported that Fox Animation would make a live action/animated feature film, with Chris Meledandri and John Cohen producing it.
-In 2008, it was reported that Mike Richardson, of Dark Horse Entertainment, had come on board as a producer.
-The same year it was unofficially reported that the film had moved to Universal Studios' owned Illumination Entertainment, along with the studio's founders, Meledandri and Cohen.
-In September 2010, it was reported that Universal Studios had acquired the rights to the comic, and that the actress Chloë Grace Moretz had been cast in the role of Emily.
-In August 2011, it was announced that Melisa Wallack, who wrote the script for Mirror Mirror, had been hired to write the adaptation.
-Two months later it was confirmed that the film was indeed in the works at Illumination Entertainment.
-Kealan O’Rourke will rewrite the film's script.
-In December 2016, it was reported that Universal had abandoned the project, and that Dark Horse Entertainment and Amazon Studios were in negotiations to make an animated film.
+There have been several attempts at an Emily the Strange movie.
+In 2005, Fox Animation hired Matthew Weiss to write "Emily the Strange", a then-planned live action/animated feature film.
+As of 2008, Dark Horse Entertainment was looking for a director and studio for an Emily the Strange movie.
+In September 2010, Universal Studios acquired the rights to the comic, and the actress Chloë Grace Moretz was cast in the role of Emily.
+The following August, Universal hired Melisa Wallack, who wrote the script for what would become Mirror Mirror, to write the script, then in 2013 Kealan O'Rourke was brought in to rewrite it.
+By December 2016, Universal had abandoned the project, and Dark Horse Entertainment and Amazon Studios were in negotiations to make an animated film.